Table of Contents

 But does it portray a true difference or could you find out the actual difference on the basis of this subtraction?

 We can not quantify the percentage difference unless and until the maximum value of both the percentages are same.

-We’ll have two kind of cases while subtracting the percentages in GOOGLE SHEETS.
+We’ll have two kinds of cases while trying to subtract percentage in GOOGLE SHEETS.

 - When the Total Value or Denominator is same for the two percentages.